Friday, March 31, 2023

 Distorting the 2nd Amendment is done by slick operators.
 Some make it seem guns are necessary to protect citizens from the government.
 Yes the government does indeed ultimately rely on gun power to enforce their laws, but the early American government really did need to boost their military defensive capabilities and not so much to arm those who disliked the laws.

 There is an element of racism which might be a little more complicated.
-It does seem that many whites fear blacks, others hate them and still others don't want them to get benefits to what they get. http://www.therealjohndavidson.com/2019/06/dying-of-whiteness.html
+It does seem that many whites fear blacks, others hate them and still others don't want them to get benefits that they get. http://www.therealjohndavidson.com/2019/06/dying-of-whiteness.html

 The real underlying money motivation is to reduce taxes and deregulate.
 The really rich realize their complaints don't generate much sympathy, but racism, abortion, LGBT concerns, and gun rights make sure their representatives have power to block unfavorable legislation and often with help from the electoral system they can dictate legislation more to their tastes.